Why are some Sikhs calling for a separate homeland in India?

 The Khalistan movement calls for an independent homeland for Sikhs in India.

-The movement was at its peak in the 1980s in Indian state of Punjab, when the area experienced a series violent attacks and deaths.
+The movement was at its peak in the 1980s in the Indian state of Punjab, when the area experienced a series of violent attacks and deaths.

 It lost steam after Indian armed forces ran special operations against the movement.

-The politics in modern Punjab have shifted away from the movement and calls for independence are not a majority position, according to Prof Shruti Kapila from the University of Cambridge.
+Politics in modern Punjab have shifted away from the movement and calls for independence are not a majority position, according to Prof Shruti Kapila from the University of Cambridge.

 But supporters in the Sikh diaspora have continued to advocate for a separate state, with calls for independence intensifying in recent years.